Sampling via Stochastic Interpolants by Langevin-based Velocity and Initialization Estimation in Flow ODEs: Introduction

 \subsection{Organization}

-The remainder of this paper is organized as follows.
 Section~\ref{section:prelim} provides a brief introduction to Langevin diffusion and establishes the basic notation used throughout the work.
 In Section~\ref{section:method}, we present the proposed framework for sampling via stochastic interpolants, followed by the Langevin-based velocity field estimation in Section~\ref{section:method:velocity}.
-Section~\ref{section:computation:flow} details the computational aspects of the flow ODE, including initialization procedures and simulation techniques.
-To enhance sampling efficiency, we introduce a preconditioning strategy for Langevin diffusion in Section~\ref{section:preconditioning}.
+Section~\ref{section:computation:flow} details the computational aspects of the probability flow ODE, including initialization procedures and simulation techniques.
+In Section~\ref{section:convergence}, we provide rigorous error analysis for Langevin-based velocity estimation, ODE initialization, and the sampling error of the probability flow ODE.
+To enhance sampling efficiency, we introduce a preconditioning strategy for Langevin samplers in Section~\ref{section:preconditioning}.
 In Section~\ref{section:experiments}, we demonstrate the efficacy of our approach through extensive numerical experiments.
 Finally, we conclude the paper in Section~\ref{section:conclusion}.
 Detailed proofs and additional experimental settings are provided in the appendices.